 - Hold the person down or attempt to restrain them in any way; this is very dangerous for everyone involved, as a person experiencing a seizure cannot control their movements.

 - Attempt to put anything in their mouth.
 A popular myth suggests that inserting a wooden spoon will prevent the individual from swallowing their tongue or from biting it.
 No one can swallow their own tongue, and while a person experiencing a seizure may bite theirs, trying to insert anything into their mouths will only succeed in hurting their gums and teeth or making them choke.

 - Attempt to perform cardiopulmonary resuscitation; the person will typically regain normal breathing patterns once the seizure subsides.

 It is also very important that you stay calm throughout and do not forget to time the seizure.
-This is a crucial step because, according to CDC guidelines, you must call an ambulance if the seizure lasts for longer than 5 minutes.
+This is a crucial step because, according to

 1. Simple focal seizures.
 A person experiencing one of these may exhibit twitchiness – particularly in the face muscles – and may think that they are smelling or tasting something strange.
 Similar to the absence seizure, the simple focal seizure does not require any special intervention and normally lasts between a few seconds and a couple of minutes.

 2. Complex focal seizures.
 This seizure type will make the person feel confused and disorientated, and they may not be able to respond clearly to questions or sustain any kind of interaction.

 If you notice that someone is experiencing a complex focal seizure, stay calm, try to direct them to someplace safe (for example, away from moving cars), and speak to them gently and reassuringly.
 Do not leave them until the seizure has subsided – usually after about 2 minutes – and they have regained full awareness.